github2015david/Fast-tokenizers/README.md

 -
 ### 7. Results
-Comparing to the nltk's TreebankWordTokenizer, the CPU versions are about 2x speedup while the GPU versions are 29x as shown below:
+Comparing to the nltk's TreebankWordTokenizer, the CPU versions are about 2x speedup while the GPU versions are 25x to 28x as shown below:

 ![](figure_1.png)